Fight-Ronin/Fight-Ronin/README.md

 🔭 University of Rochester 2025er, Major in Computer Science and Mathematics.

-🌱 I am interested in Artificial Intelligence especially Computer Vision!
+🌱 I am interested in Artificial Intelligence especially Computer Vision related topics (e.g. Super-Resolution, Image Compression & Generation, etc.)!

 😄 I love gaming and programming, sometimes will go to the gym for workout and basketball